 Vikos Gorge Crossing

 Enjoy a fascinating trek in one of the most beautiful gorges of Europe.
-The crossing lasts between 5-7 hours, whilst you walk along the riverbanks and sometimes inside the crystal clear waters of Vikos.The trek starts at the village of Monodendri and ater 45 minutes you enter the gorge.
-You will need approximately 4 hours until you reach the springs of Voidomatis and another hour until you reach the village of Vikos.
+The crossing lasts between 5-7 hours, whilst we walk along the riverbanks and sometimes inside the crystal clear waters of Vikos.The trek starts at the village of Monodendri and ater 45 minutes we enter the gorge.
+We will need approximately 4 hours until we reach the springs of Voidomatis and another hour until we reach the village of Vikos.

 Do you want to discover more magificent places like these?

 Subscribe to our Newsletter and stay updated on the latest hiking and trails news.